NonlinearFruit/Retrospector-Android/README.md

 # Retrospector
 This is an Android reference tool for [Retrospector][retro]; intended for looking up your ratings on-the-go.
-As of version `0.1` there is no way to sync the desktop and android databases.
-However there is some fake data to play with.
+Syncing with the desktop is now easy as pi (see Syncing); so your entire database of movie reviews goes everywhere you do!

 ## Features
 Here are some of the cool features contained in this app (as of version `0.3`).

+### Syncing

 ### Main Screen
 The main screen is a list of all media.
 It is used to lookup a particular media.